agati/chimera-commander/README.rst

 Tested Hardware (for instruments)
 ---------------------------------

-This plugin was tested on the folowwing hardware:
+This plugin was tested on the folowing hardware:

 * Commander SK - SKBD200110	Version 01.09.00
 * SM-Ethernet	Version 02.00.02